 - Frequent urination

 - Heavy Bleeding

-What to Do if Fibroids are Causing Severe Menstrual Cramping
+What to Do if Fibroids are Causing Excruciating Menstrual Cramps

-If you are suffering from fibroids and menstrual cramps, we can help.
-If you are tired of constantly reaching for painkillers, there may be a better solution available.
+If you suffer from fibroids and menstrual cramps, we can help.
+If you are tired of constantly reaching for painkillers, a better solution may be available.
 At USA Fibroid Centers, we recommend a nonsurgical procedure called Uterine Fibroid Embolization (UFE).
 UFE can address the root cause of painful cramps and other uncomfortable symptoms by shrinking your fibroids.

 Because Uterine Fibroid Embolization is performed as an outpatient procedure, you can return home the same day.
 It takes only 30 to 45 minutes, plus a brief recovery period afterward.
-Even better, most women are able to get back to their normal, daily activities in just one to two weeks.
+Even better, most women can get back to their normal, daily activities in just one to two weeks.

-To improve your fibroids and severe menstrual cramps, schedule a consultation with one of our top-rated fibroid specialists today.
-Our expert care is conveniently available at dozens of locations nationwide.
-You can also book a telemedicine appointment online.
+To improve your fibroids and extreme menstrual cramps, schedule a consultation with one of our top-rated fibroid specialists today.
+Our expert care is conveniently available at dozens of locations nationwide with top-rated doctors.
 No matter where we see you, we look forward to helping you take control of your fibroids, menstrual cramps, and quality of life.